grey-cat-1908/portable-mc-server/README.md

 - You must have stable internet connection while using (you can set up a mobile hotspot)
 - You should install and test everything at home.
 (Re-)Installing can take a long time if you have slow internet connection
 - You should set `online-mode` to `false` if you have slow internet connection or would like to play using unlicensed account
-- During the first installation, the device must be connected to the Internet, which is specified in **balenaCloud dashboard**
+- During the first installation, the device must be connected to the Wi-Fi network specified in **balenaCloud dashboard**

 ## Setup